From faking "normal'' to

 How I transformed my life

-Post-diagnosis, I consumed everything I could about ADHD — dozens of books, hundreds of podcast episodes, countless articles.
+Post-diagnosis and self-identification, I consumed everything I could about ADHD and autism — dozens of books, hundreds of podcast episodes, countless articles.

 I started to understand why I struggled so much — and what changes I could make so I didn't have to struggle so much.